blabla1337/skf-flask/skf/markdown/code_examples/asp/6-code_example--XML_External_Entities--.md

 	You can improve your resilience against these attacks if you customize the behavior of XmlReader by changing its XmlResolver.
 XmlResolver objects are used to resolve external references, including external entities.
-XmlTextReader instances, as well as XmlReader instances returned from calls to XmlReader.Create, are prepopulated with default XmlResolvers (actually XmlUrlResolvers).
+XmlTextReader instances, as well as XmlReader instances returned from calls to XmlReader.Create, are pre-populated with default XmlResolvers (actually XmlUrlResolvers).
 You can prevent XmlReader from resolving external entities while still allowing it to resolve inline entities by setting the XmlResolver property of XmlReaderSettings to null.
 This is attack surface reduction